 He moved to the University of Chicago where from 1966 to 1969 he was professor of pediatric surgery and chief of pediatric surgery.
 His later and last move was to Pittsburgh, where he was professor of surgery at the University of Pittsburgh, and surgeon-in-chief at the Montefiore Hospital in Pittsburgh.

-Dr. Ravitch is known for many important contributions to surgery, especially pediatric surgery, where he pioneered a procedure (today eponymic) to repair pectum excavatum in children, as well as research and develop a of nonoperative procedure to reduce intussuception using hydrostatic pressure reduction with barium enema.
+Dr. Ravitch is known for many important contributions to surgery, especially pediatric surgery, where he pioneered a procedure (the eponymic Ravitch procedure) to repair pectum excavatum in children, as well as research and develop a of nonoperative procedure to reduce intussuception using hydrostatic pressure reduction with barium enema.
 For this and many contributions he is known as one of the founding fathers of pediatric surgery.

 A prolific writer and visionary, Dr. Ravitch authored 453 papers, 101 book chapters, 22 books, and served as editor of nearly 20 medical journals.
 In some of his writings he presented his vision for the development of surgery, even to the point of predicting heart transplantation surgery.
 Dr. Ravitch also was a surgical historian, with a wonderful library that was donated to the University of Pittsburgh upon his death.